CYAN4S/rhyaction-live/README.md

 # RHYACTION LIVE

 > TextMeshPro Shaders are not included.
-Download them int the Unity Editor manually.
+Download them in the Unity Editor manually.